beosro/Homekit-Device-Stack/README.md

 ## So, it only reports changes?
 Nope!

+HomeKit Device Stack has 2 network based inputs.

+  - A REST based HTTP API
+  - MQTT Topic Subscription

-HomeKit Device Stack has a REST based API, that is used to alter the devices state, this alterred state is then reflected in HomeApp, or any other Homekit enabled application. changes originating from a call to the API will cause routes to trigger - making use of the **source** object can be used to filter these out.
+Both these inputs allow manipulation of the accessory states.
+These altered states are then reflected in HomeApp, or any other Homekit based application.
+Changes originating from these inputs will cause routes to trigger - making use of the **source** object can be used to filter these out.

-The URL for the API is **http://IP-ADDRESS:7989/admin-password/**
+The URL for the REST API is **http://IP-ADDRESS:7989/admin-password/**

   - GET **/accessories**             | Lists all accessories and there current characteristics
   - GET **/accessories/accessoryID** | Same as above but for the identified accessory